JackieAnj/PictureOrganizer/README.md

   - searching pictures by tags
   - favouriting and unfavouriting pictures

-The contributions of each group member is documented in
+The contributions of each group member is documented in notes.txt